 It is important to know that courage doesn't always feel brave.
 From the outside, courage often looks impressive and powerful and self-assured.
 On the inside though, it can feel like anxiety, fear, or self-doubt.
 This is because courage and fear always exist together.
-It can't be any other way.
 If there is no fear, there is no need for courage.
-It isn't about magic, making us not be scared, it is something that happens inside us to make us push through fear, self-doubt, anxiety, and do the things that feel hard or risky or frightening.
+It isn't about magic, making us not be scared, it is something that happens inside us to make us push through fear, selfdoubt, anxiety, and do the things that feel hard or risky or frightening.
 Sometimes, courage only has to happen for seconds at a time - just long enough to be brave enough.

 It's also important to realise that we don't always see the effects of it straight away.
 Courage might mean being kind to the new child in class, trying something new or speaking up for something you believe in.
-Often, these things don't come with fireworks or applause.
+Often, these things don't come with fancy celebrations and a big well done!
 In fact, they rarely do.
 The differences they make can take time to reveal, but when actions are driven by courage, the differences these actions make will always be there, gently taking shape and changing our lives in some way.
-Now we have settled in to a new school year and we are more familiar with the adults in our classes, we will need to remember what courage feels like.
-We will need to remember the benefits of being a little brave and stepping out of our comfort zone in order to learn, grow and develop (even when we feel scared).
-To help this, why not try some of the activities below.
-Remember to send in examples of activities that you have done that show courage.
-10 house points for every example received!